ubergarm/SkyMagicIslands/README.md

 * [Mischief of Mice](https://www.youtube.com/channel/UCU3gwpclVZSYofj616OQKLQ) Valen goes in depth explaining mods bit by bit!
 * [AsianHalfSquat](https://www.youtube.com/user/asianhalfsquat) This guy has a great signal to noise ratio and is how I discovered many of these mods!
 * [Mods Summed Up](https://www.youtube.com/playlist?list=PLWUnrwn0-CNWnJbQ8XawEWdEnmRAFEgYk) Info-packed quick overviews of a single mod all summed up!
+* [How To: Pack Dev](https://www.youtube.com/playlist?list=PLJB-Y_FDFQZ7zVl-64Eb3hvhtUdLC20fq) IterationFunk keeps it funky and gives pro-tips that taught me much to create this pack!
 * [Equivilent Skies](https://www.curseforge.com/minecraft/modpacks/equivalent-skies) Inspired starting off with the new ProjectEX customized book of knowledge sharing!
 * [Project Ozone 3](https://www.curseforge.com/minecraft/modpacks/project-ozone-3-a-new-way-forward) Inspired some of the Magcal Modular Machine Multiblocks and I enjoyed playing it with my friends.